peteamiri/Tutorials/SalesForce/CertNote2.md

 What is an external ID?

 When importing custom objects, solutions, or person accounts, you can use external IDs to prevent duplicate records from being created as a result of the import operation.
-An external ID is a custom field that has the “External ID” attribute, meaning that it contains unique record identifiers from a system outside of Salesforce.
-When you select this option, the import wizard will detect existing records in Salesforce that have the same external ID.
+An external ID is a custom field that has the “External ID” attribute, meaning that it contains unique record identifiers from a system outside of SalesForce.
+When you select this option, the import wizard will detect existing records in SalesForce that have the same external ID.
 Note that this operation is not case-sensitive - for example, “ABC” will be matched with “abc”.
 This option also allows the values in these fields to be indexed for search from the sidebar of the application.
 If not checked you will be only able to search for records based on the candidate number field.
 Also setting email field as an external id is also going to help us with importing data.
-In the Salesforce CRM user interface, you can identify up to three (3) custom fields on an object as being an external ID field.
+In the SalesForce CRM user interface, you can identify up to three (3) custom fields on an object as being an external ID field.
 The field type must be a text, number, or email field.
 If the field does not have "Unique" property, multiple records with same External ID value can be created by Insert operation.
 Data Loader does not support autonumber as an external id field, although you can use autonumber as an external id field.
 When using an Import Wizard to import custom objects, solutions, or person accounts, you can use external IDs to prevent duplicate records from being created as a result of the import operation.
 The option to use an External Id for matching is not available for the Lead Import Wizard, nor the Accounts & Contacts Import Wizard.